vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/031/16_apashchideSha_vibhvo3.md

 Several exx. of this form are analyzed by Gr as either masc. nom. pl. or fem.

 nom./acc. pl.
 However, none of these supposed examples is convincing, and it is best to take it here as the gen. sg. it usually is.
 It then needs a head noun.
-Old adduces nearby III.36.7 mádhvaḥ punanti dhā́rayā pavítraiḥ “they purify it in a stream of honey with purifying filters,” which is very similar to our pāda c.
-I therefore supply, with Old, a form of dhā́rā- ‘stream’ upon which gen. mádhvaḥ depends.
+Oldenberg adduces nearby III.36.7 mádhvaḥ punanti dhā́rayā pavítraiḥ “they purify it in a stream of honey with purifying filters,” which is very similar to our pāda c.
+I therefore supply, with Oldenberg, a form of dhā́rā- ‘stream’ upon which gen. mádhvaḥ depends.
 The precise form I supply is acc. pl. dhā́rāḥ, modified by the (fem. acc.) part. punānā́ḥ and coreferential with dhánutrīḥ ‘runners’ at the end of the vs. The conceit in the phrase hinvanti … dhánutrīḥ is that the priests are spurring on the streams of soma (like) horses.
 As for the subj. of hinvanti, I take it as (the current) priests (as in the sim.

 passage III.36.7 just quoted; also III.46.5, where Adhvaryus are the subj. of hinvanti).

-It could also be, with Re, the Aṅgirases, who have been operating as priests in the Sattra depicted earlier.
+It could also be, with Renou, the Aṅgirases, who have been operating as priests in the Sattra depicted earlier.

-Ge (/WG) take kavíbhiḥ as an adjective with pavítraiḥ (Ge: “mit geistigen Filtern”), but in my opinion there are no adjectival uses of kaví-.
+Geldner (/WG) take kavíbhiḥ as an adjective with pavítraiḥ (Geldner: “mit geistigen Filtern”), but in my opinion there are no adjectival uses of kaví-.
 Instead it is used as a defining appositive (poets as filters), as I take it, sim.
-Re, or it is a separate agent with punānā́ḥ (“being purified by poets with filters”), with Schmidt (170).
+Renou, or it is a separate agent with punānā́ḥ (“being purified by poets with filters”), with Schmidt (170).